RIOJA. Complex Dusty Starbursts in a Major Merger B14-65666 at z=7.15: Results

 \subsection{SED fitting of total and resolved components}

 We performed SED fitting combining the NIRCam and ALMA datasets for the entire system and the resolved galaxy components of B14-65666.
 The apertures for each component is illustrated in the left panel of Figure~\ref{fig:o3} and the NIRCam and ALMA fluxes used in the SED fitting are summarized in Table~\ref{tb:photometry}.
 The best-fit SEDs and measured physical parameters are presented in Figure~\ref{fig:sed} and Table~\ref{tb:sed}, respectively.
+The best-fit parameters are given as \(2\sigma\) upper/lower limits when the peak of the posterior distributions is near the edge of the parameter boundaries (see Appendix \ref{sec:A1}).